About Debbie Stabenow

 A Champion for Health Care Quality and Access

-As Ranking Member of the Senate Finance Subcommittee on Health Care, Senator Stabenow is a champion for Medicare, Medicaid and the Children’s Health Insurance Program.
-She has been recognized for her success making prescription drugs more affordable.
+As Ranking Member of the Senate Finance Subcommittee on Health Care, Senator Stabenow is a champion for Medicare, Medicaid and the Children’s Health Insurance Program and a passionate advocate for Michigan’s community health centers.

 An Advocate for Michigan’s Diverse Agricultural Industry